MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 Here’s a breakdown of a Rotation and Scale animation workflow:

-1. Get the animation time (0 to 1 range) using the tiem node.
+1. Get the animation time (0 to 1 range) using the time node.

 2. Create a smoothing effect by connecting the time to Easing node.
 For example, use Elastic easing for a bounce effect.